AP sources: MLB, union discuss playing all games in Arizona - WHIZ News

 MLB and the union reached a deal March 26 to advance $170 million in salary to players for the first 60 days of the season.
 As part of the deal, players would get only prorated portions of their salaries if the regular season is cut from its usual 162 games and would receive no additional salary if the season is scrapped.

-Both sides have agreed to attempt to play as full a season as is possible, and this plan would enable to season to start while waiting for health and government officials determine whether it is safe to resume play in regular-season ballparks, with the travel that would entail.
+Both sides have agreed to attempt to play as full a season as is possible, and this plan would enable the season to start while waiting for health and government officials to determine whether it is safe to resume play in regular-season ballparks, with the travel that would entail.

 AP Sports Writer Stephen Hawkins contributed to this report.